Tokyo

 Getting around

-We found Uber to be really reliable.
+Public transportation in Tokyo is a good option as the network of trains is well-connected.
+We also found Uber to be pretty reliable.
 Wait times were reasonable, prices were fair, and there was no stress about language since everything was handled through the app.
 We also met some really kind drivers who shared interesting insights about the city and changes in tourism (all through Google Translate!).

 Booking family rooms